Holistic nursing: Holistic education and research

-Holistic Nurse Self-Care
+Holistic nurse self-care

 Through the holistic nurse's integration of self-care, self-awareness, and self-healing practices, the holistic nurse is living the values that are taught to patients in practice.
 Holistic "nurses cannot facilitate healing unless they are in the process of healing themselves."

 In order to provide holistic nursing to patient it is also important for nurses to take care of themselves.
 There are various ways which the nurses can heal, assess and care for themselves such as self-assessment, meditation, yoga, good nutrition, energy therapies, support and lifelong learning.
 By nurses being able achieve balance and harmony in their lives it can assist to understand how to take care of patient holistically.
 In Florida Atlantic University there is a program that focus on all caring aspects and recognize how to take care of others as well as on how to start evaluation on their own mind, body and spirit.
 Also there is Travis’ Wellness Model which explores the idea of “self-care, wellness results from an ongoing process of self-awareness, exploring options, looking within, receiving from others (education), trying out new options (growth), and constantly re-evaluating the entire process.
 Self-awareness and education precede personal growth and wellness”.
 This model of concepts shows being able to understand own status of health can benefit to patients and reach the goal of holistic nursing.